TGoodhew/DenverHOL/Labs/Lab3.md

 # Lab 3 - Customizing your image

-One of the benefits of the Windows IoT Core image creation process is that ypou can easily create a number of different products based on the same core image and board support package.
+One of the benefits of the Windows IoT Core image creation process is that you can easily create a number of different products based on the same core image and board support package.
 In this case we're going to create a new product based on the same setup as our original product.

 ## Supported Application Types